Dwivedi07/Jet_Impingement_Conical_Surface/Readme.md

-This repo contains report of my project on Steady State Jet Impingement Heat Transfer from Axisymmetric Flat Plate
+This repo contains the report of my projects on Steady State Jet Impingement Heat Transfer from Axisymmetric Flat Plate and Conical Surface.